 - Contact information such as telephone numbers and email addresses so we can keep in touch with you.

-- Your bank account or financial details if you take part in the Flight for Life Lottery or make a regular donations to us via direct debit or standing order.
+- Your bank account or financial details if you take part in the Flight for Life Lottery, our raffles or make a regular donations to us via direct debit or standing order.

-We only collect information about you that we need to make sure your donation, event registration etc. is processed correctly and that it is recorded accurately so that we can contact you about our work.
+We only collect information about you that we need to make sure your donation, event registration etc. is processed correctly and that it is recorded accurately so that we can enter you into out lottery or raffle or contact you about our work.
 We respect your privacy and we try to minimise what we do collect.

 The Data Protection law recognises that certain categories of personal information are more sensitive.
-This is known as sensitive personal data and covers health information, race, religious beliefs and political opinions.
+This is known as sensitive personal data, or special catergories of data, and covers health information, race, religious beliefs and political opinions.
 We do not usually collect ‘sensitive’ personal data about our supporters unless there is a clear reason for doing so such as providing appropriate facilities or support to enable you to participate in an event.
 When we do collect this type of information we will tell you why we are collecting it and how we will use it.